lemoncodes237/chefs-dream/README.md

 Please report bugs.
 For details on current bugs, please refer to the `BUGS.md` file.

+## Credits
+*: Datapack, wings and pizza designs
+*: All other designs

 ## License
 Licensed under Creative Commons By